kyleniemeyer/vol-to-mole/README.md

 License
 -------

-`irrev_mech` is released under the modified BSD license, see LICENSE for details.
+`vol-to-mole` is released under the modified BSD license, see LICENSE for details.

 Author
 ------